 Online enforcement complaints and notices register

-You can search our online enforcement complaints and notices register and selecting the Enforcements button.
+You can search our online enforcement complaints and notices register (select the Enforcements search option).

 Enforcement notices served since 1974 are available.
 These can also be viewed on My Maps.

 Bolton is a diverse and vibrant town and we do not seek to apply a "one size fits all approach" to planning enforcement, but the benefits of a clear and well understood policy framework are important.

 The enforcement of planning controls contributes to the achievement of the main aims of the council by creating sustainable communities in conjunction with sustainable developments by:

 - Protecting the amenity and community safety of those who live and work in Bolton from the adverse effects of undesirable developments and the severe neglect of land and buildings.

 - Ensuring that environmental, economic and social benefits negotiated through planning applications are achieved.

 - Protecting the natural and built heritage of the district.

 - Enabling business to operate in a manner that maintains economic competitiveness without it being achieved at the expense of the environment and public amenity whilst encouraging investment into the town.